 If you were on your way home, it might not qualify as vicarious liability.
 However, some companies that provide vehicles to their employees consider workers to be on the clock 24-7 for liability purposes.

-If you believe you’re being treated unfairly by your employer who denies you were working at the time of the collision, you may need to contact your own Conyers car accident lawyer for assistance.
+If you believe you’re being treated unfairly by your employer who denies you were working at the time of the collision, you may need to contact your own car wreck lawyer for assistance.

 Get The Company Car Repaired